 - Spoken word: Features playlists for guided meditation, historic speeches, and poetry.

-When it comes to the amount of music content, both have extensive libraries with a good mix of mainstream and indie songs.
-Both also have a lot of well-crafted playlists that do justice to each music genre.
+When it comes to the amount of music content, Amazon Music surpasses Spotify with a larger music library.
+But both apps have a good mix of mainstream and indie songs, plus lots of well-crafted playlists that do justice to each music genre.

 In terms of content variety, both platforms have equally interesting and diverse content to offer.
 And even though Amazon Music is outclassed by the sheer number of podcasts and audiobooks in Spotify’s catalog, it makes up for it with music videos, livestreams, and live performances.
 Ultimately, the choice between the two will depend more on what your personal preference is.